 Who needs to use the Windows Terminal Server?

-If you need to fill out your FTL timecard but do not have a web browser that works with the Java version of the FTL system, you can use the Windows Terminal Server.
+If you need to fill out your FTL timecard but do not have a web browser that works with the Flash version of the FTL system, you can use the Windows Terminal Server.
 This is particularly useful for people who use Linux, FNALU (Fermilab's central Unix server), or Mac OS X.

 What is required to access the Windows Terminal Server?